bparanj/crystal/electronics/components/diode.md

 3. **Flyback Protection**: In circuits with inductive loads (e.g., motors, relays), sudden current changes cause voltage spikes (back EMF) that can damage other components.
 A diode across the inductive load (called a **flyback diode**) absorbs these spikes, protecting the circuit.

 Without a diode in these cases, the circuit can experience **component damage**, **ineffective power conversion**, or **voltage spikes** that lead to malfunctions.
-Adding a diode in the correct orientation addresses these issues effectively.
+Adding a diode in the correct orientation addresses these issues.

 A simple experiment to demonstrate the problem caused by not using a diode involves a **DC motor** connected to a power supply without a **flyback diode**.
 This setup shows how voltage spikes from the motor can damage other components when the diode is missing.